MSc in Leadership and Organisational Behaviour (MQF Level 7)€9,995

 - Develop the ability to aid organisations embrace positive psychology, teamwork, multicultural workplace integration and innovative management techniques.

 A key feature of this Master’s programme is its structure which is built on the ‘Adult Learning Module’.
 This model of learning emphasises collaborative and participative team learning and draws heavily on the experiences and insights of participants rather than on the lecturer as expert.
 Another key feature of the programme is its unique part-time delivery mode which has been specifically designed to suit the time commitments of working professionals.
 The programme is delivered on a part-time basis in blocks of three or four day seminars four times a year.
 A fly-in faculty of Irish professors will visit the Academy of Business Leaders to deliver the programme.
 Students will also have the opportunity to complete one module at Dublin City University.

 This Master’s Degree is awarded by Dublin City University.
 DCU is a young, dynamic and ambitious university with a distinctive mission to transform lives and societies through its education, research and innovation.
 DCU is the only Irish university which has been featured in the top 50 under 50 universities three times and also named ‘Irish University of the Year’ twice by the Irish Sunday Times over the last 10 years.
-The National Commission for Further and Higher Education (NCFHE) deems this MSc to be at Level 7 in the Malta Qualifications Framework and the European Qualifications Framework for lifelong learning.
+The Malta Further and Higher Education Authority (MFHEA) deems this MSc to be at Level 7 in the Malta Qualifications Framework and the European Qualifications Framework for lifelong learning.

-Candidates for the MSc in Leadership and Organisational Behaviour should be in possession of a degree and have three years’ management experience.
+Candidates for the MSc in Leadership and Organisational Behaviour should be in possession of a degree and have three years of management experience.
 Alternatively, students may sit for an interview with Dublin City University in order to determine eligibility.
-An excellent command of written English is required.
+Excellent command of written English is required.